Chip Kidd studied graphic design at Penn State, one of the biggest universities in the US.

 Kidd designed the cover of Michael Crichton’s Jurassic Park, which became one of the most recognizable book covers of the time.
 He is considered a rock star in the world of graphic design and is appreciated for his understanding of narrative.

 All his book covers are unique and intriguing.
 He doesn’t have a signature style but he left a mark on the history of book cover design and inspired many designers.
-There’s a lot to learn from him.
+There’s a lot to learn from him if you want to make an unusual book cover that will stand out.

 What is the philosophy behind his book covers?
 Below you will find a list of 5 principles that guide Chip Kidd’s designs, and which could be used by any book cover illustrator or designer.